jhpyle/docassemble/_docs/objects.md

 Methods are similar to attributes in that they are written with a `.` before them.
 The difference is that they run code to produce a value, rather than simply accessing a stored value.
+You can tell by the presence of parentheses whether a method is being used.

 Using objects in your interviews has a number of advantages over using plain variables.